CARTAvis/carta-backend-ICD-test/Docker/README.md

 ```

-You need to replace <frontend location> with the location of your built frontend html.
+You need to replace `<frontend location>` with the location of your built frontend html.

 ## Alternative way:

-docker run -ti -p 3002:3002 -v <frontend location>:/frontend -v $PWD:/images carta-backend-dev /images --frontend_folder /frontend
+`$ docker run -ti -p 3002:3002 -v <frontend location>:/frontend -v $PWD:/images carta-backend-dev /images --frontend_folder /frontend`

 Remember to adjust your local image directory accordingly.
 In this example I am just using $PWD.